pantherfoundation/oshiya/README.md

-# Panther Miner
+# Oshiya

-The Panther Miner repository houses code specifically developed for the Panther Miner, a critical component in the Panther Protocol ecosystem.
-Its primary function is to retrieve pending queues from the BusTree Smart Contract, process the data, generate Zero-Knowledge proofs, and submit these proofs back to the BusTree Smart Contract.
-This enables the mining of Unspent Transaction Outputs (UTXOs) batches.
+This repository contains the code for the Oshiya component, previously known as the "Panther Miner".

+The Oshiya's task is, in exchange for rewards, to append commitments to Unspent Transaction Outputs (UTXOs) to a Merkle Tree of UTXOs  maintained on a blockchain by a specialized Smart Contract called the "BusTree".

+Oshiya appends UTXOs in batches, of up to 64 UTXOs at once, providing a SNARK-proof that justifies validity of the batch and correctness of the batch insertion.

+This efficient process of building the Merkle Tree enhances the performance of the Panther Protocol.

 ## Repository Structure